 As a piano teacher I am qualified to teach a wide variety of piano students and musical styles.
 I hold a Master's degree in Piano and Jazz Studies from Indiana University, one of the nation's top music schools, and have taught students as young as four, elementary age children, adolescents and adults from their 20s to 80s at all levels.
 I offer instruction in the following musical styles: traditional and classical piano; jazz piano; popular and rock piano (including vocals).
-For more information and student testimonials please visit pianoteachers.com/mbevans.
+For more information and student testimonials in addition to those one thie site, please visit pianoteachers.com/mbevans.

-I enjoy sharing my love of music with others, and I very much enjoy working with my students.
-Also as an active performer I am able to serve as a real life example to students of the possibilities of their own musical potential.
-I emphasize to them that like them I too continue to practice and learn as a pianist.
+I enjoy sharing my love of music with others, and very much enjoy working with my students.
+Also as professional musician I am able to serve as a real life example to students of the possibilities of their own musical potential.
+I emphasize to them that like them I too have to practice and continue to learn as a pianist.

 I am known for my patience, musical knowledge, and enthusiastic desire to make the piano a permanent source of joy and satisfaction in the lives of students.
 I have a very loyal and stable studio.